minimice/bldg-heights-aws-hackathon/README.md

 We recommend starting with the following datasets to generate building heights for DC.
 These datasets can either be accessed in the `data` folder or at the specified links:

 1) Building footprint data: This is a listing of each of the 100,000+ buildings in DC and their polygon building footprints.
 These are the data we want you to append with height information.
 The data can be found in geojson format at `data\training-data\DC_Buildings_Footprint_4326_training.geojson`.
 Some additional notes about these data follow:
     - Data include structures originally captured from 2005 aerial imagery, with updates based on 2010 aerial imagery.
+Not every building has been updated based on 2010 imagery, but you can assume this data is correct as of 2010.
     - In many instances, row houses and other contiguous building rooftops could not be broken apart using the process methodology and appear as a single structure.
     - In accordance with the geojson specification, the file uses the WGS 1984 projection (CRS: 4362).
     - This is a modified version of the [original](https://opendata.dc.gov/datasets/274f7c2b5f7c4ae19f165d9951057a00) dataset, which was in ESRI multipatch format.
 We have simply stripped a few columns and converted it to the friendlier geojson format using ArcGIS.
 The original dataset actually has the building heights for each of the buildings because DC was one of the very few cities that contracted a private firm to compute building heights.
 However, we would like you to predict the building heights of our modified data so we can make the methodology publicly available.
 If you want, you can use the original dataset to calculate the accuracy of your methodologies.